-Find the perfect vantage point to watch the sunset and let your mind wander.
-You'll see your own home from a totally different persepctive.
+Find the perfect vantage point to watch the sunset, and let your mind wander.
+You'll see your own home from a totally different perspective.

 Visit Your Favorite Cafe

-Visit your favorite cafe and curl up with a cup of tea and your journal.
+Stop by your favorite cafe and curl up with a cup of tea, your journal, or your latest book.
 You'd be surprised at how much you love taking yourself out for a solo date.

 Marie Kondo Your Home

 A clear space promotes clear thinking.
 Pull everything out, and only keep what brings you joy.

 Head to the Closest Campsite

 Head to the closest campsite and sleep under the stars.
 There's no better place to embrace solitude than nature.